Table of Contents

 One of the first prominent instances of account takeover fraud was the Target breach in 2013.
 In this incident, fraudsters stole millions of customer credit and debit card numbers by gaining access to the retailer’s point-of-sale system.

 Since then, account takeover fraud has become an increasingly common problem.
 In 2018, there was a major account takeover attack on Ticketmaster, in which fraudsters gained access to customer account information.
-And this year, we have seen account takeover attacks occur in all industries – from financial services to online grocery providers to streaming services–affecting millions of people.
+We’re continuing to see account takeover attacks occur in all industries – from financial services, online grocery providers to streaming services–affecting millions of people.

-Account takeover fraud is a serious problem that is only getting worse.
-There are several factors that have contributed to the rise of account takeover fraud:
+As this type of malicious fraud is only growing more severe, it’s important to understand why it’s becoming increasingly more common.
+These are several factors that have contributed to the rise of account takeover fraud:

 The growth of online commerce